Blupblupblup/Near-OOD-Doppler-Signatures/README.md

 Easy follow-ups to our experiments include:
-- conducting the same experiments on a similar dataset where samples have a lower Doppler resolution, e.g. use 32 Doppler bins instead of 64 (which is a relevant radar experiment, since some pulse Doppler radars have few pulses to characterize targets, cf. our paper ADD URL);
+- conducting the same experiments on a similar dataset where samples have a lower Doppler resolution, e.g. use 32 Doppler bins instead of 64 (which is a relevant radar experiment, since some pulse Doppler radars have few pulses to characterize targets, cf. our [paper](https://cloud.mbauw.eu/s/GRLHfHWikpwTprp));
 - conducting the same experiments on a similar dataset where samples have higher intra-class diversity, which could be generated thanks to a stronger noise in the samples generating process as well as wider uniform distributions from which to pick the targets parameters like the blade size or blades
 RPMs;